DataDog/hiring-engineers/answers.md

-**Bonus:** The Anomaly Graph visualizes events of unusal highs or lows of a metric.
+**Bonus:** The Anomaly Graph visualizes events of unusual highs or lows of a metric.
 Metric data that falls out of the normal band (grey) is displayed in red color.
 In this specific case the Anomaly Graph indicates such events for the metric `MySQL CPU time per user`.

 **Submission Links:**